-This policy applies to all employees, board members and others who may be involved in the collection of and processing of personal information on behalf of Tourettes Action and extends to data whether it is held on paper or by electronic means.
+This policy applies to all employees, board members and others who may be involved in the collection of and processing of personal information on behalf of Tourettes Action and extends to data whether it is held on paper or by electronic means or whether it concerns past or present employees, clients, suppliers, service providers, partners, website users, or any other data subject.

-Partnership arrangements - where Tourettes Action work in partnership with external service providers, this policy is applicable.
+This policy is also applicable where Tourettes Action work in partnership with external service providers.